I like to make digital things.

 What is it?

-Development is currently stalled.
-The userbase / interest just isn't there for it to be worthwhile to continue.
+The userbase / interest just wasn't there for it to be worthwhile for me to continue working on it.
 Due to the multi-player nature of the beast, I can't enjoy the project alone.
-Further, if I were to work on it, I'd like to do a complete re-architecture, as the ad hoc nature of feature development meant things were getting complex and more difficult to maintain.
+One day, I'd like to revisit the concept with a better intial design plan; the ad hoc nature of feature development meant things were getting complex and more difficult to maintain.

 12 May, 2012